Ellorum Nallavare: Reception

-Ellorum Nallavare was a box-office bomb, and led to the collapse of Gemini Studios.
+Kanthan of Kalki appreciated the performances of the cast and crew particularly appreciating cinematography for the flood scene and concluded that the film's producer and director S. S. Balan reminds of S. S. Vasan and called it an exciting colour film.
+Despite this, it was a box-office bomb.
 Ek Gaon Ki Kahani too did not succeed, but the Telugu version did.
-Kanthan of Kalki appreciated the performances of the cast and crew particularly appreciating cinematography for the flood scene and concluded that the film's producer and director S. S. Balan reminds of S. S. Vasan and called it an exciting colour film.